 We also ask you to complete your immunizations and your payment plan (unless prior arrangements have been made) before departure.
 There will, of course, be forms to fill out; these will be addressed at pre-departure meetings.

-Apply for the trip, if you have any questions you can attend an information meeting or contact contact Nicole at email@example.com .
-We will be able to share more information with you and to help you determine if this is the experience for you.
+Apply for the trip by filling out the application online!
+Applications will be posted on the website early in the fall semester.
+Please note that there is a separate application for Student Trip Leaders.
+If you have any questions, please attend an interets meeting or contact Jeanie Maidona at firstname.lastname@example.org.
+We would be happy to share more information with you and to help you determine if this is the experience is right for you.

 We have prepared a document with some ideas to get you started on how to fundraise if that is how you choose to earn your trip cost.